Kindness: Definition, Ideas, & Examples

 We actually are kinder to people who have been kind to us in the past.
 This helps explain why we return favors and why we are grateful to people who do us favors.

 4. Competitive Altruism

 To start the loving-kindness meditation, first focus on your heart region and think about a person you already feel warm and kind feelings for.
 Then extend these kind feelings yourself.
-Next extend them to a wider circle of friends and family.
+Next, extend them to a wider circle of friends and family.
 Then extend these feelings to acquaintances, strangers, then everyone (Fredrickson et al., 2008).

-This practice can not only help you generate positive emotions, it can help you build the intention of kindness, and when this is practiced more in your daily life, it can further promote happiness and well-being.
+This practice can not only help you generate positive emotions, but it can also help you build the intention of kindness, and when this is practiced more in your daily life, it can further promote happiness and well-being.